ironicbadger/pms-wiki/docs/03-installation/manual-install-proxmox.md

 Open the community scripts website and search for `Proxmox VE tools -> Proxmox VE Post Install`.
 This script helps manage the Proxmox VE repositories, including disabling the enterprise repository, enabling the no-subscription repository, removing the subscription notice, updating Proxmox VE, and rebooting the system.

 ![px-helper](../images/proxmox/px-helper-scripts.png)
-<figcaption>Proxmox VE is a serious project maintained by real people.
-If it becomes useful to you and you are able, consider supporting the project with a subscription.</figcaption>
+<figcaption>Proxmox VE is a project maintained by real people, consider supporting the project with a subscription.</figcaption>

 From the Proxmox command line, execute: